Dicty-Electroporator/Dicty-Electroporator.github.io/README.md

-<h2>Dictyostelium discoideum Electroporator</h2>
+<h2><em>Dictyostelium</em><em>discoideum</em> Electroporator</h2>
-<p><strong>Abstract:&nbsp;</strong>Custom-made, inexpensive and open-source electroporation apparatus for Dictyostelium discoideum with all functional modules and peripherals.</p>
+<p><strong>Abstract:&nbsp;</strong>Custom-made, inexpensive and open-source electroporation apparatus for <em>Dictyostelium discoideum</em> with all functional modules and peripherals.</p>
-<p><strong>Description:&nbsp;</strong>Electroporation to introduce DNA into cells is a common technique in genetic engineering.
-Dictyostelium discoideum is a well-established eukaryotic model organism that is frequently genetically modified (transformed).
-We present here an electroporator capable of high efficiency D. discoideum transformation.
+<p><strong>Description:&nbsp;</strong>Electroporation to introduce DNA into cells is a common technique in genetic engineering. <em>Dictyostelium discoideum</em> is a well-established eukaryotic model organism that is frequently genetically modified (transformed).
+We present here an electroporator capable of high efficiency <em>D. discoideum</em> transformation.
 Our electroporator consists of a high voltage power supply, pulse generator circuit and cell sample cuvette holder.
 The power supply is programmed to deliver desired voltage, which when activated by a double-pole, double-throw switch (DPDT below) charges the capacitor.
-Further switching allows the charged capacitor to deliver a precise, consistent exponential decay wave of the proper duration to the cuvette containing a D. discoideum cell and DNA mixture.
+Further switching allows the charged capacitor to deliver a precise, consistent exponential decay wave of the proper duration to the cuvette containing a <em>D. discoideum</em> cell and DNA mixture.
 The high-voltage circuit is housed in an electrically insulated enclosure - we chose a plastic electrical junction box with appropriate holes for switch mounting and cables to pass.
 A cuvette holder results from the 3D print of our stereolithography (.stl) CAD file.
 An electrophoresis chamber cover with cables was used as an adapter for banana plug/jack connections to the power supply.
 Integral in development and testing was an inexpensive 1,000-volt digital multimeter.
 To provide hands-free monitoring of discharge circuit voltage, we connected the multimeter to the cuvette holder with 24-inch male-male banana test leads.</p>
 <p><strong>License:&nbsp;</strong>CERN Open Hardware License</p>
 <p><strong>Requires:</strong></p>
 <ul>